Oduanir/Bioinfo_Project_2024/README.md

     def get_data_matrix(self):
         return self.__data_matrix
 ```

-In this example, the getter method have no real interest, but anyway it is good pratice.
+In this instance, the getter method might not seem particularly useful, but adopting this approach is considered good practice.
+It establishes a foundation for more advanced functionality and maintains the integrity and security of the data within your class.

-Think about other preprocessing functions that could usefull for the next steps.
-For example, functions that can check if you have all needed annotations, or function that can subset your data based on some annotation criteria (i.e., get the subdataframe the "control" samples only).
-Or functions that modified one attribute (e.g., the data matrix) and update accordingly the other attributes (e.g., the annotations).
+Think about other preprocessing functions that could be beneficial for subsequent steps.
+For instance, functions that verify the completeness of required annotations or that allow for the subsetting of your data based on specific annotation criteria (e.g., extracting a sub-dataframe for "control" samples only).
+Additionally, consider functions that can modify one attribute (such as the data matrix) and update related attributes (like the annotations) accordingly.

-At last, you may want a convient way to "check" or look at your objects.
-Therefore a "print" function can be defined.
-By simply defining a "__str__" method in your class you can change the behevior of the "print" function when used with your class objects.
+Lastly, it might be useful to have a convenient method to "check" or examine your objects.
+Therefore, defining a "print" function can be particularly helpful.
+This can be achieved by implementing the "str" method within your class, which alters how the "print" function behaves when applied to your class objects.
+This method allows you to define a custom string representation of your objects, making it easier to understand their state or contents at a glance.

 ```python
 class ALS_RNAseq:
     def __init__(self):